Persian verbs: Personal endings

 Examples of various constructions are given below using the verb کردن kardan 'to do'.
 Note that personal pronouns are frequently dropped and are provided here for clarity.

 Present constructions

 Simple present

-The simple present is formed by prefixing می mi- to the present stem with personal endings (for stems ending with vowels, a y- is added before the personal ending):
+The simple present is formed by prefixing می mi- to the present stem with personal endings (for stems ending with vowels, a y- is added before the personal ending)(kardan, ‘to make/do’; present stem - kon):